-Additionally, we previously provided credit monitoring and identity protection services through IDX - a data breach and recovery services expert.
-These services include 12 months of credit and dark web monitoring, a \$1 million identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
-With this protection, IDX will help to resolve issues if your identity is compromised.
+Additionally, we are offering you the opportunity to enroll in credit monitoring and identity protection services through IDX, at no cost to you.
+The IDX services, which are free to you upon enrollment, include <<12/24>> months of credit monitoring and CyberScan dark web monitoring, a \$1,000,000 identity fraud loss reimbursement policy, and fully managed identity theft recovery services.
+With this protection, IDX will help you to resolve issues if your identity is compromised.

-What You Can Do: You can follow the recommendations on the following page to help protect your personal information.
-We also encourage you to enroll in the complementary services being offered to you through IDX by using the enrollment code provided above.
-Please note the deadline to enroll is July 13, 2023.
+What You Can Do.
+Please review this letter carefully, along with the guidance included with this letter about additional steps you can take to protect your information.
+In addition, we encourage you to enroll in the credit monitoring and identity theft protection services we are offering through IDX at no cost to you.
 To receive credit monitoring services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.